Does your community or group have plans to commemorate veterans or an aspect of the First World War?

 Send your event details to email@example.com

 The Cabot Quilters Guild displayed some of their beautiful quilts at the Grenfell Campus of Memorial University until January 2017.
-You can view some of them now at Corner Brook City Hall’s temporary display.
+You can still view some of them now at Corner Brook City Hall’s temporary display.

 November 11: Remembrance Day Service at Town of Paradise with the Great War Living History Committee.
 A traveling exhibit will be on display for the public to view after the ceremony.
 Check out the full schedule for the Great War Living History Committee www.nfldww1.com

 November 4: Performance of ‘The Homefront’ at Princess Sheilagh NaGeira Theatre, Carbonear.

 October 29/30: Atlantic Light Theatre performed ‘A Call to Arms’ at Holy Heart Theatre.

 Aug.
 12-14: WWI Interpretation at Signal Hill, St. John’s

 July 1: Memorial Day Services – Bonavista (Also Time Capsule Dedication – Bonavista)

 June 18: Exhibit/Interpretation at Signal Hill, St. John’s

 May 14 & 15 – ‘Peace by Piece’ – a special exhibit of quilts commemorating the First World War debuted at the Cabot Quilters’ Guild Quilt Show at the Jack Byrne Arena.